How To Write An Artist Statement That People Will Want To Read

 Make an outline

-Maybe you work instinctively; maybe you hate being asked to explain your work.
+Maybe you work instinctively and automatically; maybe you hate being asked to explain your work.
 But thinking about your Artist Statement as an opportunity to make a piece of writing can reframe your aversion to writing about yourself and your work.

 If you’re not a writer, and even if you are, try out some writing exercises to get you going!

-Once you have an idea of what you want to say, move on to how to say it!
+Once you have an idea of what you want to say, move on to how you wanna say it!
 Play around with outlines, brainstorming and mind mapping.
 Rearrange ideas, find more interesting synonyms for easy adjectives, and search terms you are not sure why you used.
-Here are some do's and don'ts for your artist statement.

 Look towards artists you admire